 What kind of car insurance am I required to have?

 Nearly all states have some form of car insurance requirement.
 Many states allow drivers to satisfy minimum requirements in several ways, including through a bond, deposits, evidence of self-insurance or by carrying an auto insurance policy.
 New Hampshire does not have a car insurance requirement but you do have to prove that you can be financially responsible for damages that you cause before forgoing a policy, and there are minimum limits if you choose to buy coverage.
 There are several states, like Michigan, Minnesota and New Jersey, where drivers are required to carry liability and personal injury protection coverage.

 Below are the coverage types that are often required with minimum car insurance:

 - Bodily injury (BI) liability: If you cause an accident with another driver or pedestrian, bodily injury liability coverage will help pay for medical expenses related to the other person’s injuries.
 It may also cover your legal fees if the other person sues you for their losses.

-- Property damage (PD) liability: Property damage liability coverage pays toward property damage that you cause to others.
-For example, if you hit another driver, your property damage liability insurance would help pay for their vehicle’s repairs.
+- Property damage (PD) liability: Property damage liability coverage is designed to pay toward property damage that you cause to others.
+For example, if you hit another vehicle on the road, your property damage liability insurance could help pay for the other vehicle’s repairs.

 - Uninsured/Underinsured motorist coverage (UM/UIM): Uninsured and underinsured motorist coverage offer financial protection in the event that you get into an accident with a driver who is uninsured or does not have enough coverage to pay for your losses.

-- Personal injury protection (PIP): Personal injury protection is a requirement in states that have no-fault laws.
-If you get into an accident, PIP can pay for your medical bills, lost wages, rehab costs and related expenses, regardless of who caused the accident.
+- Personal injury protection coverage (PIP): Personal injury protection is a requirement in states that have no-fault laws.
+If you get into an accident, PIP can pay for your medical bills, lost wages, rehabilitation costs and related expenses, regardless of who caused the accident.
 This coverage can also be purchased in some at-fault states.